mksachs/FandorCC/README.md

-FandoorCC
+FandorCC
 =========

-Coding challenge for Fandoor.
+Coding challenge for Fandor.